 Generate Ground Control Points

-Ground Control Point (GCP) refers to control points located at specific positions and on particular targets within an image, possessing coordinate information in the mapping coordinate system.
-Due to their high-precision spatial coordinate data, GCPs are used in processes such as geometric correction of remote sensing imagery, positioning accuracy verification, and spatial registration to achieve high-precision georeferencing and positional tracking of image data.
+A ground control point (GCP) is a control point located at a specific position and on a specific target in an image, with coordinate information in the mapping coordinate system.
+Due to its high-precision spatial coordinate data, it can be used in processes such as remote sensing imagery geometric correction, positioning accuracy verification, and spatial registration to achieve high-precision geographic referencing and positional tracking of image data.

 Parameter Description